 AI is also likely to be critical in the ultimate sustainability exercise: tracking and mitigating global climate change.
 Ultimately, there isn't much point in every other sustainability effort if the planet can't be kept from cooking humanity into dust.

 AI and climate change may be coming together at the perfect moment in history, though.
-As the planet cooks off past 1.5�C in warming, new AI tools may be the best way to show the positive impacts of technology on the environment.
+As the planet warms past 1.5�C, new AI tools may be the best way to show the positive impacts of technology on the environment.

 Environmental Problems and Solutions Ultimately Come Back to Humanity